zhongchun/dis-sys-theory/5_Replication.md

 Replication means to maintain a copy of the same data on mutiple nodes, each of which is called a replica.
+It is one of the main mechanisms we have for achieving **fault tolerance**.

 - Keeping a copy of the same data on multiple nodes
 - Databases, filesystems, caches, ...